Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You dip in and out of reality, channeling the energy of your passage into bolts of cosmic force.
 Make three ranged spell attack rolls against one or more targets in range.
 On a hit, the target takes 3d6 lightning plus 2d10 Force damage.
 Before or after making each of these attacks, you may teleport up to 6 *(9m)* to an unoccupied space you can see.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 7 or higher, you make one additional attack for each slot level above 6.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 7 or higher, you make one additional attack for each slot level above 6.
 - **Classes**: Sorcerer, Warlock
 *(Source: CS)*